mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

 > We are mindful about your personal settings so we will never overwrite them.
 For this reason,
 > if you are pulling a new version of lumigator from the repo please make sure that your `.env`
 > file is consistent with the latest `.env.template`, minus your parameters.
+Alternatively, if it does not contain any hardcoded settings of your own, delete the .env and Lumigator will create a new one.

 ## Test instructions